Public trees are those trees for which we are responsible, as opposed to privately-owned trees, or trees on private

 - swings, tree houses and ropes in trees

 Do not report trees in private gardens or on private land unless there is a risk to a nearby path or road.

 We're responsible for approximately 30,000 public trees across the city.

 Zoom in to see different areas and types of trees on the map, including conservation areas and tree preservation order (TPO) areas.
 Click on an area (or a tree) for more information.

 Reporting other tree issues

 If the tree is touching overhead telephone wires report safety concerns to Openreach.

-If a problem relates to a tree in a private property, this is a civil matter; you'll need to contact the land owner or land lord as we're unable to help.
+If a problem relates to a tree in a private property, you should try to settle the dispute with the property owner informally before we are able to intervene.